 A virgin queen is ready for mating 21 days/3 weeks after the egg is first laid.
 For mating to coincide with the appearance of mature drones, it follows that queen breeding (the production of queen cells) should not start until say the second week in May.

-After mating a further 2 weeks (until mid June) is required for the new queen to be assessed from the
+After mating a further 2 weeks (until mid June) is required for the new queen to be assessed from the new brood she produces.

 So much for theory, in practice so much depends on the weather and the willingness of the bees to produce queen cells early in the season.